ynsingh/b4client/docs/architecture.md

 to it.
 It also monitor root nodes for which it is backup.
 When a monitored root node is dead, it republishes all the backedup entries.
 It can work with multiple layers simultaneously.
 In storage layer, it will store the file fragments.

+In case, the query is for endpoint address, and the hash ID matches the current node, the endpoint address for receiving the messages is sent via DHT message.

+In case, the query is for multicast grop forwarders, the list of endpoint addresses, transport is sent via DHT message to source node.

 10. Key cache \(threaded loop\) - Store the key,value sent from the other nodes.
 Each entry will have timer associated.
 The entry should be purged after the